kdrucshi/Music-Generation/README.md

 Post processing:
 After training deep learning models, we receive a sequence, that is composed of array of pitches or note number.
 Each note number represent a corresponding note name.
 A generator function has been developed that converts each such note number to corresponding name and add it to the stream of notes.

+Autoencoders
+Autoencoders uses unsupervised learning techniques to learn from data, these networks consist of units of inputs and a data reconstruction layer also known as decoders that are fully connected to the hidden layer units [6].
+In autoencoders the inputs are encoded to some representation and the decoded to generate information from learnt facts.
+This technique is also known as representation learning [13].

+Fig: Model summary of Autoencoders
+Decoder- it upscales the data or decompresses it to extract information.
+Encoder- inputs are passed to encoders also known as latent vector that converts input in the form of a representation.
+So basically, autoencoders are to be trained on data reconstruction.
+We impose a bottleneck on the network that encodes and decodes the data accordingly.

+Fig: Bottleneck in Autoencoders [14].